Find Your Perfect School

 New students usually face the dilemma of choosing the right college and perhaps a double major is not on their mind; although they are also usually unsure of the one major to pursue.
 With general education requirements or minor subjects, they initially immerse themselves in a well-rounded curriculum.
 Eventually, students are redirected to their true calling or preferred area of study.

 If you’re like many others, you may want to explore multiple fields and are unable to decide.
 The answer: double majors!

-Is a double major worth the effort, time, and investment?
+Is a dual degree worth the effort, time, and investment?
 The answer is subjective.
 According to the Cambridge University Press‘ study, approximately 20% of college graduates have double major programs.
 Students pursuing a double major in STEM-related majors and business earned higher salaries than graduates with single majors.